Druk-Information-and-Technology/walletBT/README.md

 # walletBT
-This is walletBT mobile crypto wallet developed using React Native and Ethers for the Ethereum network.
+This walletBT mobile crypto wallet was developed using React Native and Ethers for the Ethereum network.
+The current implementation of the walletBT is just for the Sepolia Test Network.
+But it can be easily implemented for the Mainnet as well.